 Permeability tests with Helium and Hydrogen on Soft Gasket Materials

 For some time, hydrogen (H2) has been widely advocated as the future optimal alternative fuel.
-If H2 were to substitute methane even partially in this sector, H2-running systems will become commonplace and their leak-proof certification a must engineers undertook the creation of a reliable and practical database purpose-made for the H2 barrier/permeability property of the company materials’ portfolio, namely the TESNIT® line.
+If H2 were to substitute methane even partially in this sector, H2-running systems will become commonplace and their leak-proof certification a must.
+Therefore, DONITengineers undertook the creation of a reliable and practical database purpose-made for the H2 barrier/permeability property of the company materials’ portfolio, namely the TESNIT® brand.
 This would result from actual real corresponding leakage performance measurements using H2 as the test medium, which would then correlate with the ones obtained with the helium (He) conventional test medium.

 In the sealing sector, gasket materials should be, by definition, compatible with the transiting or contained fluid and should withstand the operating conditions.
 These requirements cannot be overstated in the case of corrosive, hazardous, or flammable fluids.
 In fact, H2 is one of the most difficult gases to contain and prevent from leaking.
 Besides, knowing that the explosive limit of H2 gas is approximately ca. 20% lower than that of methane and combined with a lower ignition temperature (Table 1), this translates into a significantly higher explosion risk for the former and a greater hazard for the installation and operating site.
 And naturally, one cannot tolerate a greater gasket leak of H2 than of methane.
 Therefore, it is crucial to determine the actual gasket material sealability for H2 itself.

 Table 1.
-Explosion limits and ignition temperatures of gases.
+Explosion limits and ignition temperatures of some gases.

 Conventional Standards for Gasket Leakage Measurements